Lokno/obs-shaderfilter-debug-float/README.md

 The  characters are stored in integers as Millitext.
 Millitext is a subpixel font created by Matt Sarnoff (https://www.msarnoff.org/millitext/)

-At `scale=1.0` this text is render subpixel.
-If the source is displayed pixel perfect on your monitor, they will be legible (although it helps to use your phone)
+At `scale=1.0` this text is rendered subpixel.
+If the OBS source is displayed pixel perfect on your monitor, the characters will be legible (although it helps to use a phone)

 ![alt text](https://github.com/Lokno/obs-shaderfilter-debug-float/blob/main/media/subpixel.png "Close-up screenshot of a monitor demostrating how millitext looks when displayed using subpixels")